Telephone numbers in the United Kingdom: Telex Service Numbers – initial Geographic Area Codes and applicable designation

-Crown dependencies
+Crown Dependencies

-Although calls from UK landlines to landlines in the islands are charged at the same rate as those to other UK landlines (i.e. they are not treated as international calls), calls may be excluded from calling plans offering unlimited UK fixed line calls.
+Although calls from UK landlines to landlines in the islands are charged at the same rate as those to other UK landlines (i.e. they are not treated as international calls), calls may be excluded from calling plans offering unlimited UK fixed-line calls.

 Mobile operators may also charge more for calls to the islands and these calls are usually excluded from calling plans.
 Calls and SMS messages sent to island mobile phone numbers are not charged at the same rate as calls to UK mobile phone numbers.

+Channel Islands

 Guernsey

-This area code is used for the Bailiwick of Guernsey, i.e. including Alderney and Sark.
+This area code is used for the Bailiwick of Guernsey (i.e. including Alderney and Sark).

 Jersey

 Several Jersey companies also have non-geographic numbers allocated.

 Isle of Man

 On the Isle of Man, both fixed (01624) and mobile phone (07624) numbers can be dialled locally in the six-digit format.

 Fictitious numbers

-Ofcom has also reserved certain number ranges for use in television dramas and films, so as to avoid the risk of people having their telephone numbers displayed and receiving unwanted calls.
-This is similar to the use of fictitious telephone numbers in the United States and Canada starting with the digits 555.
+Ofcom has also reserved certain number ranges for use in media productions, such as radio and television dramas and films; so as to avoid the risk of people having genuine telephone numbers displayed and receiving unwanted calls.
+This is similar to the use of fictitious telephone numbers in other countries.

 In most of the large cities with three-digit area codes, a range of numbers is reserved, usually all the numbers starting with the digits 496.
-For fictitious numbers in other areas, the area code 01632 is reserved; this code is not in use, although 0632 was used for Newcastle upon Tyne until the late 1980s (63 = NE) and briefly reallocated for use by premium rate services in the 1990s.
-There are also reserved ranges for fictitious mobile, freephone and premium rate numbers.
+For fictitious numbers in other areas not using three-digit area codes, the area code 01632 is reserved; this code is not in use, although 0632 was previously used for Newcastle upon Tyne until the late 1980s (63 = NE), and briefly reallocated for use by premium rate services in the 1990s.
+There are also reserved ranges for fictitious mobile, freephone, and premium rate numbers.

-The Post Office even produced dial centre labels for use in advertisements and film/TV with a mythical exchange called VINcent plus four digits.
-The numerical equivalent of VIN was 846 and all the caller got was the speaking clock (i.e. 846 is also numerical equivalent of TIM) in the big city "Director" areas.
+The Post Office even produced dial centre labels for use in advertisements and film / TV with a mythical exchange called VINcent plus four digits.
+The numerical equivalent of VIN was 846, and all the caller got was the speaking clock (i.e. 846 is also numerical equivalent of TIM) in the big city 'Director' areas.

 At around the same time as the other Big Number Change changes, Ofcom revised their recommendations to update the prefixes, add additional areas and increase the size of the allocation from 10 to 1,000 numbers per block.
 Those changes are listed in the Big Number Change article.